What is self-compassion?

 4. Spend time in nature

-Spending time in nature can have a profound affect on our stress levels – making us feel calmer.
-Walking in the bush, sitting by the river, picnicking in the park, swimming in the ocean, or camping, often have the effect of slowing us down.
+Spending time in nature can have a profound affect on your stress levels – making you feel calmer.
+Walking in the bush, sitting by the river, picnicking in the park, swimming in the ocean, or camping, is likely to have the effect of slowing you down.
 The natural world doesn’t operate at the same pace as we humans now do.
-The experience of being in nature, can show us how fast we’ve been living and how caught up we have become in the dramas of life.
+The experience of being in nature, can show you how fast you’ve been living and how caught up you have become in the dramas of life.
 Often in the natural world, we glimpse a bigger picture of our life – it can help us to put things into perspective.

 5. Create moments of peace